-The council keeps a Forward Plan of planned consultations and future decisions.
+The council maintains a Forward Plan of Key Decisions that are to be made over a specific period.
+The Plan also includes details of consultations undertaken in connection with those decisions.
 Internally, a consultation toolkit has been developed to guide council staff through the consultation process.
 The agreed process ensures that engagement activity is relevant, accessible, transparent and responsive.
-To increase awareness, consultations are proactively promoted
+To increase awareness, consultations are proactively promoted.